 Five herbs to help with stress

-Licorice (Glycyrrhiza glabra)* is possibly one of the best known herbs for helping to restore normal function to the adrenal glands.
+Licorice (Glycyrrhiza glabra)* is possibly one of the best-known herbs for helping to restore normal function to the adrenal glands.
 Quite unlike the black chewy licorice that you buy from the supermarket, licorice (or liquorice) is the root of a plant in the pea family.
-The natural sweetness of licorice makes it a perfect addition to herbal teas, with the added benefit of also helping with the digestive tract and to satisfy sweet cravings.
+The natural sweetness of licorice makes it a perfect addition to herbal teas, with the added benefit of also helping with the digestive tract and satisfying sweet cravings.

 Ashwagandha (Withania somnifera) root is an Ayurvedic herb that is used traditionally as a rejuvenative and tonic for the whole body.
 Modern usage of ashwagandha is for debilitation or nervous exhaustion, especially after a period of stress.
 Although traditionally used as a powdered herb, ashwagandha root also makes a nice tea with rhodiola and other nutritive herbs.

 Gynostemma (Gynostemma pentaphylum) is another adaptogen herb with a long history of use in traditional cultures.
 Known in some parts of southern China as the immortality herb, Gynostemma is ideal for relieving fatigue, increasing endurance and also for regulating blood sugars.
 The natural sweetness of this herb make it easy to use as a daily tea, the whole leaf can also be added to foods.

 Holy Basil (Ocimum tenuiflorum) or Tulsi is revered in Ayurvedic medicine for immune conditions, but modern applications of this ancient herb emphasise the benefit of resistance to stress.
 Used for general debility and recovery after infection, Holy Basil makes a delicious tea that is refreshing and uplifting.